-No, not as a regular practice.
-ECHA considers that after 10 years of REACH implementation, there is broad knowledge in all industry sectors, which can then support you.
+No. ECHA considers that after 10 years of REACH implementation, there is broad knowledge in all industry sectors, and that they are well placed to support you.

 However, if you have questions regarding a (draft) decision, you may submit your enquiry to ECHA using a contact form and we will assess your specific question.

 No, ECHA cannot discuss the content of the adopted decision after it has been unanimously agreed by the Member States representatives.

 If you have general questions on ECHA’s decisions or processes, you may submit a request to the ECHA Helpdesk and we will assess your concerns.